Prerequisites

 .github/workflows/playwright.yml

-The Stably SDK is a drop-in replacement for Playwright, so you continue using
+The Stably SDK is a drop-in extension for Playwright, so you continue using

 Stably works with GitHub Actions matrix strategy to run your tests in parallel across multiple containers, reducing overall execution time and providing faster feedback.Example: Parallel Execution with Matrix